avimaybee/what2wear/README.md

 Our recommendation engine uses a combination of machine learning models to provide personalized suggestions:

-*   **Event Classifier:** This model classifies your calendar events into different categories (e.g., work, social, formal) to help determine the appropriate level of formality for your outfit.
 *   **Preference Learning:** We use a preference learning model to understand your style.
 This model takes your feedback on recommended outfits and learns what you like and dislike.
-*   **Recommendation Engine:** The core of our recommendation system, this engine combines all the inputs (weather, calendar, activity, user preferences) to generate the final outfit recommendations.
+*   **Recommendation Engine:** The core of our recommendation system, this engine combines all the inputs (weather, user preferences) to generate the final outfit recommendations.

 ## Getting Started